dfinity/portal/docs/developer-docs/setup/cycles/cycles-ledger.md

 Certain functions of the cycle ledger incur a fee.
 The full breakdown of fees can be found below:

 - To transfer cycles between different principal IDs using the cycles ledger, the transfer fee is 100m cycles per transaction.
+- To send cycles from the cycles ledger to another canister, the fee is 100m cycles.
 - To create a canister, the fee is the transfer fee (100m cycles), plus the canister creation fee, which scales [linearly with the size of the subnet](https://internetcomputer.org/docs/current/developer-docs/gas-cost) that the canister is created on.
 For example, if the canister is created on a 13-node subnet, the fee is 100B cycles.
 This means the total fee will be 100,100,000,000 cycles.